Version History

 File Storage

-- Cleared on close - localStorage cache is cleared when you close a document or create a new one (versions remain in the file)
+- Cleared when you close a document or create a new one

 Best Practices